Durham Region

 Ready to inspect your Pickering home?

 Aamir personally inspects every home.
 Same-week availability.
-Drone + thermal imaging included on select packages.
+Free thermal imaging included — houses also get free drone roof imaging.